hoelzer/dfg/README.md

 Thanks [@jkneifl](https://github.com/jkneifl) for the information about listing all authors in references and not using _et al._ and the corresponding PR.

+Thanks [@claell](https://github.com/claell) for several issues that helped improving and updating the code.

 _Please let me know if I accidentally forgot a contribution!
 Thanks all contributors!_

 ## Successful applications with the template